aappddeevv/scalajs-reaction/README.md

 }
 ````

 That's how simple this facade is.
-A few macros provide additional support creating and using `Props` more like case classes if that's important to you.
+A few, very limited macros provide additional support creating and using `Props` more like case classes if that's important to you.
+Once scala3 is out, the macros will become industrial strength.

 Remember, react needs to control when the props are applied to the rendering function, not you.
 A react "element" is really just a data structure that is a description of the element's rendering logic and props.
 The actual rendered element is created under react's control, not yours.
 There are other component specification patterns you can use as well or you can easily create your own like the above.
 See the docs.